-SOC 146 Introduction to Social Work and Social Welfare (3 Hours) ▶
+SOC 146 Introduction to Social Work and Social Welfare (3 Hours) The social Welfare (3 Hours)

 This course will introduce the student to the profession of social work and to the history and development of social welfare and social service systems in the United States.
 This is a required introductory course in the sequence of study leading to a professional degree (BSW, MSW or DSW) in social work.